 Today we’ll review the appearance of web push notifications on different OS and browsers.
 We’ll introduce examples of notifications for various devices and systems.
 You will learn what your addressee sees after receiving an alert and how to approach campaign planning.

 Read our ultimate guide on what web push notifications are.

 Web push notification is a technology for fast communication between a website and its users.
 Its main feature is that the notification comes to the user’s device screen even after the website page is closed.
 Web push works via a browser for HTTPS websites.

-After a user subscribes to push notifications, the website can send him alerts.
-Subscription occurs with the visitor consent in one click in the service browser window.
+After a user subscribes to push notifications, a website can send him alerts.
+Subscription occurs with a visitor consent in one click in the service browser window.

 To start collecting database for your website register by the link.

-After registration, our service provides the client with access to a personal account.
+After registration, our service provides a client with access to a personal account.
 Here you can create a campaign in a simple form, make a notifications preview, select various filters for subscribers’ segmentation.